 “Affiliate” is defined in 24 CFR 200.215, or any successor regulation.

-“EBITDAR” means, relating to any period, the following amounts of the Other Operators on a consolidated basis for all of the Other Healthcare Facilities: earnings (net income or net loss) from operations before (a) interest expense, (b) income tax expense, (c) depreciation expense, (d) amortization expense, and (e) fixed rent payments pursuant to the Subleases.
+“EBITDAR” means, relating to any period, the following amounts of the Other Operators on a consolidated basis for all of the Other Healthcare Facilities: earnings (net income or net loss) from operations before (a) interest expense and mortgage insurance premiums, (b) income tax expense, (c) depreciation expense, (d) amortization expense, and (e) fixed rent payments pursuant to the Other Subleases.

 “Governmental Authority” shall mean any court, board, agency, commission, office or other authority of any nature whatsoever for any governmental unit (federal, state, county, district, municipal, city or otherwise), including Healthcare Authorities, whether now or hereafter in existence.